Statement of Qualifications

 Established in 1992, the Law Offices of Andrea Ferster is a public interest law office that focuses on land use, historic preservation, transportation advocacy, and nonprofit tax and corporate matters.

-Andrea Ferster is a recognized expert on federal and local historic preservation law, nonprofit tax, and transportation policy.
+Andrea Ferster is a recognized expert on federal and local historic preservation law, nonprofit tax, and trails and transportation policy.

 The office's range of services include:

 - Environmental litigation and advocacy - litigation and advocacy before courts and federal agencies on highway and transit projects.